RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 - Configure Multi-Factor Authentication (MFA)

-When you set up [SSL/TLS]({{< relref "/rc/security/database-security/tls-ssl.md" >}}) for your account, you must enter the downloadable Redis Labs CA Certificate from this page.
+When you set up [SSL/TLS]({{< relref "/rc/security/database-security/tls-ssl.md" >}}) for your account, you must enter the downloadable Redis CA Certificate from this page.

 ![settings](/images/rc/settings.png)